joshmorgan1000/UTKH/THEORY.md

   - Pass polarized light through multiple polarizers at varying angles.
   - Measure phase shifts and intensity changes using interferometers to detect higher-dimensional effects.

+### Light and Conductors <a href="#electricity-experiment-light-and-conductors"></a>
+- Use polarized light to illuminate a conductor and measure:
+  - Whether the light induces or disrupts current flow.
+  - Changes in the conductor's resistance or magnetic field.

+### Extreme Light-Matter Interactions <a href="#extreme-light-matter-interactions"></a>

+High-intensity laser experiments, or current data from existing experiments can probe the resonance-driven behaviors of light and matter:

+- **Predicted Observation:**
+  - When two high-power lasers intersect in a vacuum, the resulting interaction should:
+    - Create transient harmonic structures resembling localized mass or dark matter.
+    - Potentially emit low-energy gravitational waves or other detectable resonant artifacts.

+- **Experimental Setup:**
+  - Use two ultra-high-intensity lasers (e.g., petawatt lasers) focused on a single point in a controlled vacuum chamber.
+  - Deploy gravitational wave detectors or sensitive instruments to measure anomalies in the surrounding energy field.

+### High-Intensity Optical Vortex-Matter Interactions <a href="#high-intensity-optical-vortex-matter-interactions"></a>

+Ongoing experiments with high-intensity optical vortices could probe the possibility/validity of UTKH:

+- **Predicted Observations:**
+  - Photon-photon vortices resulting in electron-positron pairs should provide evidence of the natural frequencies of these particles.
+  - Vortex photon interaction with nuclei and other particles should help provide the natural frequency of different particles and sub-particles.
+  - By tuning the light frequency and vortex patterns to match the harmonics of specific particles, we should be able to create specific particles more consistently, and even perhaps complex elements such as hydrogen or helium atoms

 ### Resonance in Atomic Systems <a href="#chemistry-experiment-resonance-in-atomic-systems"></a>

 - Shine specific frequencies of light (e.g., lasers) onto molecules or atomic gases and observe:
   - Changes in chemical bonds (e.g., breaking or strengthening).
   - Absorption/emission spectra revealing specific harmonic interactions.

-### Light and Conductors <a href="#electricity-experiment-light-and-conductors"></a>
-- Use polarized light to illuminate a conductor and measure:
-  - Whether the light induces or disrupts current flow.
-  - Changes in the conductor's resistance or magnetic field.

 ### Fusion and Fission Harmonic Analysis <a href="#fusion-and-fission-harmonic-analysis"></a>